 There are dozens of people involved with the submission, correction, approval, and signing of a single contract.
 And this process doesn’t get any easier for contract renewals.
 To prevent this from becoming a problem, you’ll need a standardized procedure that minimizes mistakes, delays, and errors, making it much simpler to manage (and then renew) the contracts going forward.

 Typically, the negotiation processes can take weeks, if not months, to conclude.
 To speed it up (and add more clarity) Becker’s Hospital Review suggests you take the following actions:

-- Review any existing provider contracts for renewal limitations
+- Access and review any existing provider contracts for renewal limitations

 - Bring historical payor data that supports any changes to pricing or payment terms

 - Negotiate contract language and initiate credentialing while rate negotiations are ongoing

 The contract negotiation process has dozens of moving pieces—each needing to be addressed individually.
 During the early stages, there can be internal and external communication issues: